Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: AQEC relative entropy

-\textbf{{\em AQEC relative entropy.}} We conjecture that exploring the asymptotic behaviors of AQEC conditions with increasing code size, denoted as $n$, is crucial for fully grasping error thresholds.
-Based on this assumption, we examine a series of QEC codes, $\{\mathcal{C}_n\}_n^\infty$, and their respective noise channels, $\{\mathcal{N}_n\}_n^\infty$.
-The dimension of the code space, $K$, is dependent on the specific code; for instance, $K=4$ in toric codes \cite{ref:dennis} and $\log K=\Theta(n)$ for good LDPC codes \cite{Panteleev,leverrier_tanner,Dinur}.
+We conjecture that exploring the asymptotic behaviors of AQEC conditions with increasing code size $n$, is crucial for fully characterizing error thresholds.
+To prove this statement, we examine a series of QEC codes, $\{\mathcal{C}_n\}_n^\infty$, and their respective noise channels, $\{\mathcal{N}_n\}_n^\infty$.
+The dimension of the code space, $K$, is dependent on the specific code; for instance, $K=4$ in qubit toric codes \cite{ref:dennis} and $\log K=\Theta(n)$ for good LDPC codes \cite{Panteleev,leverrier_tanner,Dinur}.
 In each instance of $\mathcal{C}_n$ and $\mathcal{N}_n$, Equation \eqref{eq:gKL} is fulfilled.
-Typically, $B_{uv}$ is nonzero for finite $n$.
+Generally, $B_{uv}$ is nonzero for finite $n$.
 The hypothesis is that for systems below the threshold, $B_{uv}$ diminishes as $n\rightarrow \infty$, whereas it remains significant for systems above the threshold, even as $n\rightarrow \infty$.